waynodiablo/Oystercard/lab_week/lab_week.md

 * You are going to use the technologies, skills and techniques you have been practicing.
 That is: Sinatra, Databases, Authentication, great Ruby, connecting to APIs, and a little JavaScript, HTML, and CSS.
 You should rotate within your groups to ensure you get to focus on the techs you want practice at most. ​_Avoid doing whatever is easiest: do what you find hard._​ So, one reason is ‘so you can consolidate and practice stuff you’ve been working on in the past 5 weeks’.
 * You know how to do TDD in controlled circumstances, but this tends to fall apart in a project setting.
 You need to experience why this happens, the pressures that conflict with good software practices, and how to retrospect on them so when you reach the later Project Weeks (9, and 10 & 11) you know how to handle these things.
 * You’re picking up ‘battle scars’.
 The main thing our Hiring Partners tell us they want is more experience doing things in a project setting.
 This is your first real opportunity to do so.
-* Historically 'Lab Week' has been self-directed: to new technology, or to consolidation.
-Two things inevitably happen: students who go to a new tech get a bit more confident at learning new things (usually Node), but it doesn’t provide lasting impact.
-Students who opt to consolidate grow tired without a progression structure and leave it be after two days, tops.
-I have seen this happen literally dozens of times.
-Talk to the current graduating seniors if you’d like to know more.
-We want to structure Week 6 so you can pick up specifically useful, hireable skills.
-We also want you to get a chance to consolidate things in an exciting new setting.

 ### What support can I expect during Lab Week?